Below are some examples of projects listed by type of activity or need expressed by clients.

 Client: European Commission

 Released every three years since 2003, the She Figures report provides a key evidence base for policies in the area of gender equality in research and innovation.
 It is recommended reading for policymakers, researchers and anybody with a general interest in these issues.
-The co-operation of EU Member States, Associated Countries and Eurostat in preparing She Figures is gratefully acknowledged.
+The co-operation of EU Member States and Associated Countries, the Helsinki Group and their Statistical Correspondents, and Eurostat in preparing She Figures is gratefully acknowledged.

 Scientific Output and Collaboration of Companies Publishing the Most in the ERA (2013)